+TRST 0911

-TRST 0911 Basic Writing Skills II - 3 Credits
+Basic Writing Skills II - 3 Credits

-Prerequisite: A grade of "C" or higher in ENG 095, TRST 0910, or a satisfactory score on the English Placement Test
+Prerequisite: A grade of "C" or higher in TRST 0910 or a satisfactory score on the English Placement Test

-This developmental course is intended as a "bridge" between ENG 095 or TRST 0910 and ENG 102 and is for students who have successfully completed ENG 095 or TRST 0910 but need additional practice in writing before the rigorous essay-writing in ENG 102.
-Emphasis is on review of grammar skills from ENG 095 or TRST 0910, keeping of writing journal, and the writing of short essays.
+This developmental course is intended as a "bridge" between TRST 0910 and ENGL 1110 and is for students who have successfully completed TRST 0910 but need additional practice in writing before the rigorous essay-writing in ENGL 1110.
+Emphasis is on review of grammar skills from TRST 0910, keeping of writing journal, and the writing of short essays.
 Credit will not count toward graduation.